 What is population health?

 Population health is the process of gathering health outcomes across a population in a specific area including the distribution of these outcomes across that area.
-The process involves using a co-production approach with a number of parties including the NHS, local authorities, VCSFE, and political leaders to include and consider the impacts which the wider social determinants of health can cause.
+The process involves using a co-production approach with many stakeholders including the NHS, local authorities, VCSFE, and political leaders to include and consider the impacts that the wider social determinants of health can cause.

 Population health outcomes can be measured in bigger or smaller groups from different geographical areas.
 They can be measured locally, regionally, and nationally.
 Population health outcomes can also be measured by various socioeconomic factors including age, gender, and ethnicity.